 The Simple Science of Oak Conservation

 Conservation of oak woodlands is actually very simple.
 Plant more oaks.
 Cut more buckthorn & honeysuckle.
-Then repeat until we have healthy, abundant oak woodlands in McHenry County. at its core, that is the goal of TLC's...
+Then repeat until we have healthy, abundant oak woodlands in McHenry County.
+That is the essence of TLC's...

 The origins of PQ: In 2006, experts from state and local conservation agencies, tree care companies, tree nurseries and municipalities gathered at TLC to talk about the state of McHenry County's oak woodlands and share what they knew.
 The news was alarming.

 Nearly 90% of the oak woods that were in the county in the 1830s have been cut down for farming, lumber, firewood, gravel mining and development.
 And while public agencies have preserved some important oak woodlands – such as those found at Moraine Hills State Park, MCCD's Coral Woods Conservation Area, Glacial Park and Rush Creek Conservation Area, 85% of the oak woods remaining are owned by individuals.

 All agreed that if nothing was done, we might see the remaining oak woodlands die off within 20 years.
 Environmental stresses – gypsy moths, oak wilt, climate change – were taking a toll.
 Lack of management was leading to widespread invasion of local woods by non-native, fast-growing shrubs like buckthorn and honeysuckle.
 The invasive shrubs were killing off the lower limbs of oaks (known as shade pruning) and their dense growth was preventing sunlight from reaching the woodland floor, so young oaks were not germinating.